U.S. Bureau of Reclamation weighs Colorado River drought plans

 While the Department of the Interior has outlined the scenarios in detail, they have not identified a preferred option.
 The plans will only be implemented if all seven states that depend on the water fail to agree on their own conservation plan soon.

-Sarah Porter, Director of the Kyl Center for Water Policy, joined “Arizona Horizon” to discuss more about the options.
+Sarah Porter, Director of the Kyl Center for Water Policy, joined “Arizona Horizon” to discuss the options proposed by the U.S. Bureau of Reclamation.